rae-el/gallery_app/README.md

 - Signing in
 - Signing up
-- Uploading and removing pictures
+- Uploading pictures (camera or gallery)
-- Tapping to expand pictures and viewing their details
+- Tap to expand and view details
 - Favourite pictures
 - Delete pictures
-- Zooming in and out
+- Zoom in and out
-- Sorting pictures
+- Sort pictures

 To Do
-- local ordering
+- Local ordering

 #### Models